 These devices will almost single-handedly turn notebook computers into mainstream technology.
 Apple’s subsequent success in this category — whether it’s the current MacBooks or even the rise of mobile devices like the iPhone — owes a huge debt to the PowerBook 100 series.

-The first successful Apple mobile devices
+PowerBook 100: The first successful Apple mobile device

-By comparison, the October 1991 PowerBooks came in three different configurations: the low-end PowerBook 100, the mid-level PowerBook 140, and the high-end PowerBook 170.
-These ranged in price from $2,300 all the way up to $4,599.
+By comparison, the October 1991 PowerBooks came in three configurations: the low-end PowerBook 100, the midlevel PowerBook 140 and the high-end PowerBook 170.
+These ranged in price from $2,300 to $4,599.

-The PowerBook 100 looks somewhat different in design to the PowerBook 140 and 170.
-There’s a good reason for this: while Apple designed the latter two models, the former was designed by Sony.
-The PowerBook 100 shipped with 2 MB of expandable RAM (up to 8 MB), and a 20-40 MB hard drive.
+The PowerBook 100 looked somewhat different from the PowerBook 140 and 170.
+There’s a good reason: While Apple designed the latter two models, Sony designed the former.
+The PowerBook 100 shipped with 2MB of expandable RAM (up to 8MB) and a hard drive ranging from 20MB to 40MB.

-An unexpectedly big hit for Apple
+PowerBooks: A surprise hit for Apple